rhelmer/update-server/README.md

-# Application Update server
+# Update server

+A server for any type of update (data, binary, application, ...)

 The protocol is inspired by Google's [Omaha protocol](https://github.com/google/omaha/blob/master/doc/ServerProtocolV3.md) but is modernized and simplified.

-It should be simple to implement new clients in any language, but there is a [supported client](https://github.com/rhelmer/update-client#readme) available.
+It should be simple to implement new clients in any language, but there is a [supported client](https://github.com/rhelmer/update-client#readme) available, which includes examples for how to use it from several popular programming languages.

 ## Getting started